 Automate Your Test Suite

 Now, you may think that you’ll need to learn to code to automate all these tests.
 Learning to code—or at least learning some light scripting—definitely has its benefits.
 But also take advantage of tools like Testim to easily put together automated functional tests for your product.
+With Testim, you’ll have the option to create tests both automatically and using code.
+So you can learn the coding side of it over time as you need.

 These automated tests can be based on the acceptance criteria in developer stories.
 Create tests that ensure that your product works correctly.
 And look for where there may be gaps in understanding, and therefore a need for additional tests.